cvc5/ethos/user_manual.md

 In detail, the first argument of `BitVec` is an integer sort, which is named `w` via `:var`.
 The second annotation indicates that `(alf.is_neg w)` must evaluate to `false`, where note that `alf.is_neg` returns `true` if and only if its argument is a negative numeral (for details, see [computation](#computation)).

 > Internally, `(!
 T :requires (t s))` is syntax sugar for `(alf.requires t s T)` where `alf.requires` is an operator that evalutes to its third argument if and only if its first two arguments are equivalent (details on this operator are given in [computation](#computation)).
 Furthermore, the function type `(-> (alf.requires t s T) S)` is treated as `(-> T (alf.requires t s S))`.
-The ALF checker rewrites all types of the former to the latter.
+The Ethos rewrites all types of the former to the latter.

 ## <a name="attributes"></a>Declarations with attributes

 The ALF language supports term annotations on declared constants, which for instance can allow the user to treat a constant as being variadic, i.e. taking an arbitrary number of arguments.
-The available annotations in the ALF checker for this purpose are:
+The available annotations in the Ethos for this purpose are:
 - `:right-assoc` (resp. `:left-assoc`) denoting that the declared constant is right (resp. left) associative,
 - `:right-assoc-nil <symbol>` (resp. `:left-assoc-nil <symbol>`) denoting that the declared constant is right (resp. left) associative with the given nil terminator given by `<symbol>`,
 - `:chainable <symbol>` denoting that the arguments of the declared constant are chainable using the (binary) operator given by `<symbol>`,